Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Motivation and Threat Model

 \PP{Threat Model} We assume an unprivileged user aims to achieve local privilege escalation by exploiting a memory error in the kernel.
 Specifically, the error allows limited memory writes (e.g., OOB write or UAF write), possibly as limited as a single-bit write.
 We \textit{\textbf{do not}} assume the availability of arbitrary memory write primitives, i.e., write anywhere in memory.

-We assume the Linux kernel enables all modern mitigations, including CFI~\cite{linuxaddcfi:online, x86Addsu43:online}, W$\oplus$X~\cite{Extendin37:online}, KASLR~\cite{Kernelad62:online}, SMAP/SMEP (x86)~\cite{Supervis7:online, Thestatu39:online, kernelor87:online}, PAN/PXN (ARM)~\cite{kernelor87:online}, and KPTI~\cite{Thecurre17:online}.
+We assume the Linux kernel enables all modern mitigations, including CFI~\cite{linuxaddcfi:online}, W$\oplus$X~\cite{Extendin37:online}, KASLR~\cite{Kernelad62:online}, SMAP/SMEP (x86)~\cite{Supervis7:online}, and PAN/PXN (ARM).
 An unprivileged user cannot modify kernel code or inject code into the kernel data segment, and the kernel address is randomized.
 The kernel is restricted from accessing the data or executing the code in user space.
-Control flow can not be hijacked.
-Besides, we assume advanced defenses of well-known non-control data are safeguarded, including \code{modprobe_path}, \code{cred}, and page table~\cite{KernelEx19:online,samsung1,samsung2}.
+Control flow cannot be hijacked.
+Besides, advanced defenses of well-known non-control data are safeguarded, including \code{modprobe_path}, \code{cred}, and page table~\cite{samsung1,samsung2}.

 \PP{Attack Goal} Our goal is to achieve privilege escalation directly by corrupting non-control heap objects in the file subsystem of the Linux kernel.
-We envision two high-level approaches to achieve the goal.
-First, an attacker can corrupt certain heap objects (e.g., representing file permissions or owners) to gain write access to files that are read-only to the attacker~\cite{Arinerro42:online, DirtyCOW66:online, lin2022dirtycred}, e.g., \code{/etc/password}.
+Two high-level approaches achieve the goal.
+First, an attacker can corrupt certain heap objects (e.g., representing file permissions or owners) to gain write access to files that are read-only to the attacker~\cite{Arinerro42:online, DirtyCOW66:online, lin2022dirtycred}, e.g., \code{/etc/passwd}.
 Second, an attacker can corrupt certain heap objects to turn non-setuid-root executable files into \emph{setuid root}~\cite{Privileg73:online}; the attacker can succeed when the executables are either controlled by the attacker or already has sufficient functionalities, e.g., \code{/usr/bin/vi}.

-In this paper, we focus on extracting heap objects in the file subsystem that match the above semantic descriptions in~\cref{sec:FSKO-identification} suitable for exploitation and evaluating the practical uses them in~\cref{sec:exploit-analysis}.
+In this paper, we focus on exploring heap objects in the file system that match the above semantic descriptions in~\cref{sec:FSKO-identification} suitable for exploitation and evaluating the practical uses of them in~\cref{sec:exploit-analysis}.